iExecBlockchainComputing/iexec-doc/endtoendencryption.rst

           "requesterrestrict": "0x0000000000000000000000000000000000000000"
         }

-Once your order is ready you can sign it, and send it to the potential user of your dApp.
+Once your order is ready, you can sign it, and send it to the potential user of your dApp.
 You can also publish it on the iExec marketplace with the SDK.

 .. code-block:: bash